Los Angeles Sexual Abuse and Assault Attorneys

 Did You Know?

-In 2018, rape accounted for 9% of all violent crime in California.
+Rape accounted for 8% of all violent crimes in California in 2021

 What is the difference between sexually harassed and sexually assaulted?